 - If employees gripe about one of your chief supervisors, and the complaints are valid, do not be afraid to remove him.

 And one that recently I have come to treasure more and more:

-- Remember that there will be times when you should simply not speak.
+- Remember that there will be times when you should not speak.
 Say to your listeners: “Kindly let me be silent.”

 7. MARTIN LUTHER KING, JR. ON LEADERSHIP – DONALD T. PHILLIPS

-When I first read this book, I didn’t make the connection that Mr. Phillips wrote both this and my previous listing.
+When I first read this book, I didn’t connect that Mr. Phillips wrote both this and my previous listing.
 He has a few other books I plan to read soon.
 Like most people, I have a lot of respect and admiration for Dr. King as a leader and visionary.
 I always read about him when I need motivation, encouragement and even direction.
 I appreciated how this book analyzed him as a leader and gave us a leadership toolkit in his honor.